-You must set domain aliases for the CNR LEG to operate correctly.
+You must set domain aliases in order for the CNR LEG to operate correctly.

 The CNR LEG uses the CMTS IP address for the subscriber domain name.
 You should make sure that all the CMTS IP addresses appear as an alias to exactly one subscriber domain.
 Use the SM configuration file to configure domain aliases.

-Note You do not have to configure domain aliases in those cases in which each CMTS updates a single subscriber domain and you have configured the subscriber domain names in the SM to be the IP address of the matching CMTS.
+Note You do not have to configure domain aliases in those cases where each CMTS updates a single subscriber domain and you have configured the subscriber domain names in the SM to be the IP address of the matching CMTS.